Linda Chen: Biography

-Linda Chen was born in 1928 in Wenzhou, Zhejiang Province and came as a child to Singapore with her parents.
+Linda Chen was born in 1928 in Wenzhou, Zhejiang Province.
+As a child, she immigrated from China to Singapore along with her parents and attended both Chinese and English schools.
 Her father, Chen Yoh Shoo, was a wealthy businessman in Singapore.

-She attended Chung Hwa Girls' School and then in 1951, she began studying history at the University of Malaya in Singapore.
+In 1951, she began studying Malay language and literature at the University of Malaya in Singapore.
 She joined the University Socialist Club shortly after starting college.
-Becoming a leader in student politics, she was one of the founders of the Pan-Malayan Students’ Federation (PMSF) After finishing her undergraduate degree, with a thesis on the Muslim scholar Syed Sheikh Syed Ahmad Al-Hadi, she worked briefly as an English teacher at Chung Cheng High School and then began work on her master's degree.
-She compiled a Malay-Chinese dictionary during this period and translated several Chinese children's stories into Malay.
+She was also one of the founders of the Pan-Malayan Students’ Federation (PMSF).
+Her undergraduate honors thesis focused on the Malay-Muslim scholar Syed Sheikh al-Hadi.
+After graduation, she worked briefly as an English teacher at Chung Cheng High School before beginning her master's degree.
+During this period, she compiled a Malay-Chinese dictionary and translated several Chinese children's stories into Malay.

-Because she spoke English and Chinese, Chen was able to bridge the language divide for student groups and facilitate them working together.
-She also worked as an editor on the PMSF newsletter The Malayan Student Chinese edition.
+As a fluent speaker of English, Chinese, and Malay, Chen was able to bridge language divides and facilitate collaboration between various student organizations.
+She worked as an editor on the PMSF newsletter The Malayan Student Chinese edition.
 Her influence cause her to be placed under surveillance by the British authorities who feared communist expansion and saw the student activists creation of left-wing, united fronts as fertile ground for the spread of communism.
 She became president of the Singapore Anti-Yellow Cultural Council (SAYCC), which the students classified as an organized effort to rid society of hedonistic Western influence and did not necessarily consider themselves to be communists.
 The government saw the student movement as a threat to the existing government and a communist front.

 In 1956, Chen founded the Singapore Women's Federation (SWF) as a group to press for women's rights and simultaneously fight against colonialism and a social order which favored the English.
 She and other radicals believed women's struggle for equality was linked to social change and class struggle.
 The organization was shut down immediately and Chen was arrested, accused of being a security threat.
 The government issued a statement that she was to be deported to China, but some legislators argued that since she had lived in Singapore since she was five, she was not an alien.
 Both Chen and her parents plead for her to be sent to Britain to finish her studies.
 She spent 20 months in prison before her release in 1958.
 That same year she married Tan Seng Huat, who she had met during her student days.
 She became a lecturer in the History of Southeast Asia at Nanyang University and completed her masters with a thesis on Early Chinese Newspapers in Singapore: 1881-1912.
 She returned to women's rights issues and participated in the debates and planning for the Women's Charter to revise the marriage laws of Singapore.